-Table 14: BusinessKnowledgeModel attributes and model associations
+Table 15: BusinessKnowledgeModel attributes and model associations

-Attribute Description encapsulatedLogic: FunctionDefinition [01] The function that encapsulates the logic encapsulated by this BusinessKnowledgeModel. variable: InformationItem This attribute defines a variable that is bound to the function defined by the FunctionDefinition, allowing decision logic to invoke the function by name. knowledgeRequirement: KnowledgeRequirement [] This attribute lists the instances of KnowledgeRequirement that compose this BusinessKnowledgeModel. authorityRequirement: AuthorityRequirement [] This attribute lists the instances of AuthorityRequirement that compose this BusinessKnowledgeModel.
+Attribute Description encapsulatedLogic: FunctionDefinition [01] The function that encapsulates the logic encapsulated by this BusinessKnowledgeModel. knowledgeRequirement: KnowledgeRequirement [] This attribute lists the instances of KnowledgeRequirement that compose this BusinessKnowledgeModel. authorityRequirement: AuthorityRequirement [] This attribute lists the instances of AuthorityRequirement that compose this BusinessKnowledgeModel.